Special Weather Statement issued for Washington by NWS - News Break

 Special Weather Statement issued for Washington by NWS

-Effective: 2021-07-08 15:43:00 EDT Expires: 2021-07-08 18:00:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Washington A LINE OF STRONG THUNDERSTORMS WILL AFFECT NORTHERN ORANGE AND NORTHWESTERN WASHINGTON COUNTIES At 523 PM EDT, radar indicated strong thunderstorms were located along a line extending from 7 miles northwest of Brownstown to 7 miles north of Paoli.
-Movement was east at 25 mph.
-Winds in excess of 40 mph are possible with these storms.
-Locations impacted include Orleans, Orangeville, Campbellsburg, Saltillo, Bromer, Leipsic, Mckinley, Smedley, Rush Creek Valley and Claysville.
-Torrential rainfall is also occurring with these storms, and may cause localized flooding.
+Effective: 2021-07-13 01:34:00 EDT Expires: 2021-07-13 04:00:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Washington A STRONG THUNDERSTORM CAPABLE OF PRODUCING GUSTY WIND AND HEAVY RAIN WILL AFFECT CENTRAL WASHINGTON COUNTY At 322 AM EDT, a strong thunderstorm was located near Wolfdale, or near Washington, moving northeast at 35 mph.
+Wind gusts up to 45 mph are possible with this storm.
+Locations impacted include McMurray...
+Washington Canonsburg...
+Cecil-Bishop Wolfdale...
+McGovern Bentleyville...
+East Washington Houston...
+Claysville Eighty Four...
+Cokeburg This includes the following highways Interstate 70 in Pennsylvania between mile markers 6 and 33.
+Interstate 79 in Pennsylvania between mile markers 27 and 50.
+Torrential rainfall also is occurring with this storm and may cause localized flooding.
 Do not drive your vehicle through flooded roadways.
 Frequent cloud to ground lightning is occurring with this storm.
-Lightning can strike 10 miles away from a thunderstorm.
-Seek a safe shelter inside a building or vehicle.alerts.weather.gov
+Seek safe shelter inside a building or vehicle.alerts.weather.gov

 Comments / 0